 How long does it take to recover from wisdom teeth removal?

 First off, this is not the same question as ‘how long does it take for wisdom teeth to heal'.
 Healing time and recovery time are quite different.
-To get back to your daily routine (omitting strenuous exercise) should take between two days and a week, however, you shouldn't be surprised if it takes you up to two weeks until you are functioning normally.
+To get back to your daily routine (omitting strenuous exercise) should take between two days and a week, however, you shouldn't be surprised if it takes you up to two weeks after wisdom teeth removal before you are eating and brushing your teeth normally.
 That being said, you're still likely to feel at least some pain at that point, and your mouth will actually take at least a month to fully heal.

 How long does bleeding last after I get my wisdom teeth out?

 Some blood in the hours right after your surgery is normal.
 However, wisdom teeth bleeding should stop within four hours.
 If blood flow doesn't stop, then you should contact your dentist or surgeon.
 Red-tinted saliva is still OK at that point.